 We will never get there if we do not embrace the mud.
 We must acknowledge each moment and what it contains.
 We can't ignore the history that has led us to this moment.
 We can't simply judge and hate these bitter parts of our world.
 We must take them in, care for them, and understand them.
 Then, we can grow.
 And we can bloom, through the mud, into a beautiful flower.

 I've been cultivating this skill over the past year by reading as well as practicing yoga and meditation.
 I invite you to try any of these things if they are not a part of your regular routine.
-While 2020 has been a year of introspection for me, I'm ready to reach out to you in 2021 with my writing.
-I hope to see you here each week for updates on my life and what I've been learning.
-I am thrilled when you take the time to send me updates of your own.
-If you're still here at the end of this letter, thank you.
-Let's take a deep breath together.
-As I breathe in, I'm thankful for this inhale.
-As I breathe out, I'm thankful for this exhale.
+I'm here if you need support or accountability in taking these steps.
+And I'm thrilled when you take the time to send me updates of your own and tell me how you have been spending your time.

 Sending you love, through the mud,